thoth-tech/jupyter-notebook-prototype/jupyter-notebook-prototype-ui/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.4.

+## Before running program

+Before runing the program please, use npm to download the node_modules.
+If not working or unable to get correct node_modules unzip the angular.zip file to have access to the 40,000+ node libraries.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.